retooth2/xenharmlib/doc/posttonal.rst

 eliminates the mode information of a scale (for instance, the C major and A minor scales result in the same scale when pcs normalized).
-A better way to make the list of pitch classes unique is period normalization which transposes every pitch into the base interval spanned by the root pitch of the original scale (highlighted in red below):
+A better way to make the list of pitch classes unique is period normalization, which transposes every pitch into the base interval spanned by the root pitch of the original scale (highlighted in red below):

 .. image:: _static/images/scale-open-necklace-relative-bi-1.png